mbarealbo/progdealer/README-ROLES.md

 ### Automatic Profile Creation
 - Every new user automatically gets a profile with `role = 'user'`
 - Profiles are created via database trigger on user signup
+- Fallback mechanism ensures profile creation even if trigger fails
 - No manual intervention required for standard users
+- Default role is enforced at database level with NOT NULL constraint

 ## Access Control